Last updated: November 16, 2021

 The banner below takes you directly to Girls Maniax, the women’s oriented section of DLsite.
 (Affiliate link)

-They have two sections of the website, one has all-ages and BL content and the other, PokeDora R, their rated section.
-They also carry exclusives and independent releases of varying lengths.
+Content is divided to two sections, one has all-ages and BL content and the other, PokeDora R, is their rated section.
+They also welcome publishers/creators who wish to publish on Pokedora as well.

-Purchases are made with the use of coins that can be bought in selected amounts or a monthly payment where the points will be credited to your account.
+Payment is made in the form of coins that can be bought in selected amounts or a monthly payment where the points will be credited to your account.

-You can buy single tracks before committing to a title or a series or even buy the full album (which is cheaper, overall).
+You can buy single tracks or even buy the full album (which is cheaper, overall).

 DraFan, otherwise Drama CD Fan, is a website that I found recently.
 To browse their offerings, you have to sign up for an account.

 The releases available now are all 18+ CDs such as